 What you have to do is to choose which places you would like to visit.
-Then, send us an inquiry including the date and time you want to depart and how many people you have.
-After receiving your email, we will reply to tell you the details itinerary and the exact price.
+Then, send us an inquiry including the date and time you want to depart and how many people in your group.
+Upon receiving your email, we will reply to tell you the details itinerary and the exact price.

 – Our driver will pick you up at your hotel in Ha Noi and transfer to visit some places you want.

 – After visiting all the places you requested, the car will drop you off at your hotel in Ha Noi.
 Finish the tour

 Below are some famous places in Ha noi that you can choose to visit:

 – Ho Chi Minh’s Mausoleum: Located in the centre of Ba Dinh Square, The Ho Chi Minh Mausoleum is a large memorial and an important historical attraction of Hanoi, Vietnam.
 The Ho Chi Minh Mausoleum holds the embalmed body of President Ho Chi Minh – the common father/uncle of Vietnamese, who has led the country to independence and reunification.
 Here, visitors can express their admiration and gratitude towards the president.

 – One Pillar Pagoda: The One Pillar Pagoda is a historic Buddhist temple in Hanoi, the capital of Vietnam.
 It was originally built by the Emperor Ly Thai Tong who ruled from 1028 to 1054.
 Built of wood on a single stone pillar, the pagoda is designed to resemble a lotus blossom, the symbol of purity, rising out of a sea of sorrow.

 – Tran Quoc Pagoda: Located on a small island near the southeastern shore of Hanoi’s West Lake, Vietnam, Tran Quoc pagoda is the oldest pagoda in Hanoi with its history line of more than 1,500 years.
 The architecture of this Buddhist center is a subtle combination between the solemn and beautiful landscape on the peaceful and quiet ambiance of West Lake’s surface.